 To select my_conda_environment as the kernel, go to Kernel -> Change kernel, and select the kernel (i.e. conda environment) of your choice.

-Note: if you prefer to launch Jupyter Lab, note that conda environments cannot be loaded when using Jupyter Lab.
+Note: If you prefer to launch Jupyter Lab, note that conda environments cannot be loaded when using Jupyter Lab.
 Only the base environment is available.

 Cleanly close Jupyter Notebook